wrighang/project_01_team_11/README.md

     - Cleaned_dataset.csv (The cleaned dataset ready for analysis)
 - gitignore
 - README.md (Provides an overview of the project, methodology, findings, and instructions.)
-- Team_Eleven_Behavioral_Study.ipynb (Notebook containing the final analysis code and visualizations.)
+- [Team_Eleven_Behavioral_Study.ipynb](https://github.com/DWallace740/team_11project1/blob/25f8adc8d2b8070d8fa7bfac72ba2dd5ba0a951a/Team_Eleven_Behavioral_Study.ipynb) (Notebook containing the final analysis code and visualizations.)
-- Team 11 Project One Presentation Slides (Presentation Slides reviewing project questions and overall summary analysis)
+- [Team 11 Project One Presentation Slides]((https://github.com/DWallace740/team_11project1/blob/25f8adc8d2b8070d8fa7bfac72ba2dd5ba0a951a/Team%2011%20Project%201.pdf)) (Presentation Slides reviewing project questions and overall summary analysis)
 5. Run Notebook

 - Notes:
     - No additional data fetching is required as the dataset is included in the repository.
     - Ensure that your working directory is set to the project root to avoid file path issues.

-# Contributors
+# 10. `Contributors`
 ## Angelina Wright
 Contributions: Actively involved in data collection and API integration, data cleaning and preprocessing, and visualization creation.
 Angelina also contributed to documentation, including the README, and managed version control to ensure seamless collaboration.
 Angelina worked on slides and code focused on the first two research questions, ensuring they aligned with the overall project goals.